j-davitt/reading-notes/301/class3.md

 ## How to Pass Functions Between Components

-1. **In the video, what is the first step that the developer does to pass functions between components?**
+1. **In the video, what is the first step that the developer does to pass functions between components?** create it on the level of the information you are changing.

-2. **In your own words, what does the increment function do?**
+2. **In your own words, what does the increment function do?** modify the value within an object

-3. **How can you pass a method from a parent component into a child component?**
+3. **How can you pass a method from a parent component into a child component?** pass it down to the child component

-4. **How does the child component invoke a method that was passed to it from a parent component?**
+4. **How does the child component invoke a method that was passed to it from a parent component?** from props